-Restrictions: Must be enrolled in one of the

-following Levels: Graduate
+Restrictions: Must be enrolled in one of the following Levels: Graduate

 FORS 599 - Thesis in Forensic Science - 1

 Directed research and thesis writing for completion of the MS degree.
 Topic and thesis advisor must be approved by graduate committee.

 Prerequisites: Graduate level FORS 501 Minimum

 Grade of C

 Restrictions: Must be enrolled in one of the

 following Levels: Graduate

 Registration Consent: Instructor

 French (FR)

 FR 454 - Selected Topics in Literature - 3

 Selected topics in literature or literary criticism.
 May be repeated to a maximum of 6 hours provided that no topic is repeated.

-Attributes: HUM Prerequisites: FR 301
+Attributes: HUM Prerequisites: FR 301.

-FR 455 - French Drama - 3

-Major and typical works.